Skip to Content

 Professional Summary

-Hoang Duong, a Vietnamese qualified lawyer, has experience in advising clients in foreign investment, capital market, corporate and M&A transactions, joint ventures, restructurings, securities and general corporate matters.
-Hoang Duong has 10 years of experience in VILAF and worked with other international law firms in Vietnam prior to joining VILAF.
+Hoang Duong, a Vietnamese qualified lawyer, has experience in advising clients in foreign investment, capital market, corporate and M&A transactions, joint ventures, restructurings, securities and anti-trust matters.
+Hoang Duong has more than 13 years of experience in VILAF and other international law firms in Vietnam prior to joining VILAF.

 Notable Engagements